Friday, March 27, 2026

 Even very goofball parodies like Airplane or the 90s Wayans Brothers' films are still telling a story that on some level works independent of just being a string of Jokes at other movies expense.

-I remember a similar thought to this when Trixie The Golden Witch and Best Guy Ever talked about the Rick and Morty Episode that parodies Heist Movies.
+I remember a similar thought to this being expressed when Trixie The Golden Witch and Best Guy Ever talked about the Rick and Morty Episode that parodies Heist Movies.
 For all the jokes at the expense of the formula, it also in it's own way provides a satisfying Heist narrative twist at the end.

 The truly Cynical parodies like the ones that stretched the truth about being made by the same people who wrote Scary Movie were never liked and only remained profitable because they were so cheap to make.